What are Chrome flags?

 --enable-features=BrowsingTopics:time_period_per_epoch/15s,PrivacySandboxAdsAPIsOverride,PrivacySandboxSettings3,OverridePrivacySandboxSettingsLocalTesting

-If you regularly use different Chrome channels with command-line flags, you might want to create a function for each channel, and add these to your shell RC file.
+If you regularly use different Chrome channels with command-line flags, you may want to create a function for each channel, and add these to your shell RC file.
 For example, on macOS:

 1. Open a terminal.